itaywe1998/EcoEvolution/Code_Diary.md

 Not sure why the early failure, will try to find the real crit point and find out why it is very diffferent from computed one.

+02.02.24

+So from a sanity check on smoothstep (regular, not periodic), the function there is given by 10x^3-15x64+6x^5 which has the biggest deriative exactly on 0.5tE, which is 1.875 * deltaT.
+The realistic bar was a bit higher, factor 1.333 compared to the critical deriative (dT/tE * 1.875)
+For Periodic I took the critical deriative (cycles*PI * dT/tE) and factored by 1.5
+Let us move to kozai.
+When I tried the PresiceKozaiDesign which has 19 periods, a factor of 5 to maximal deriative  worked.
+Problem is there is not exact function here, the best resolution is the step diff (between steps linearly interpolated so nothing interesting there).
+I will examine the relation between period number to the factor, it might be that higher vbar is required to recover from the previous cycles, and the more there are the harder it gets.

+From periodic, unsurprisingly, the more cycles there are on the same tE, the simulation runs longer.
+For instance, for 40 cycles on tE=2e7 the run was 4.5 minutes
+So adding adittional complexity, no wonder the 19 periods is quite long.
+Plus, there was no factor alteration from 5, 10 and 40 cycles on periodic.The beforeCC period is negligible since after 10 years it became stable, so it might be though as an alternative start point and thats all.No need for it on kozai runs since the population density stabilizes after the first integration step anyway.
+It might be smart to adapt the lesser settings from kozai back to where it works in original directory ecoevo, e.g v <- runif(SR, 1.0*vbar, 2.0*vbar).

 ```